 Today, our venture capital asset allocation money is going West and East to create high paying tech jobs elsewhere.
 Places with higher costs of living and lower MOICs.
 Is that a good investment?

 We could profit more from the incredible economy here locally while also creating more local tech jobs by demanding local early stage venture capital options for local institutional investors.
 It’s just something we haven’t learned to ask for yet–and we should and could.
 The connection between early stage venture funds and tech jobs isn’t obvious, but once you see it–it’s inescapable.
-Early stage local funds–funds $50 million and less–are part of the solution to unlocking Atlanta’s brightest future.
+Early stage local funds are part of the solution to unlocking Atlanta’s brightest future.
 They are here today, as are the retirement and endowment programs.
 How do we bring them together?